On quasi-polynomials counting planar tight maps: Bijective proofs in the bipartite and quasi-bipartite cases

 We check that the mapping $\mathbf{m} \mapsto (\mathbf{m}_{12},\mathbf{s})$ is a bijection by exhibiting the inverse bijection.
 Let $(\mathbf{m}_{12},\mathbf{s})$ be a pair as in the proposition, and let $(L,L',\boldsymbol\omega,\boldsymbol\omega')$ be the quadruple obtained by decomposing the two-face map $\mathbf{m}_{12}$, its distinguished marked vertex playing the role of the third distinguished element labeled $3$ used in the construction of page~\pageref{page:label3}.
 By construction the sequences $\boldsymbol\omega$ and $\boldsymbol\omega'$ consist only of empty or trivial slices, with a number $k+1$ of marked empty slices.
 Replacing these marked empty slices with $\mathbf{s}_1,\ldots,\mathbf{s}_{k+1}$, we obtain two sequences $\boldsymbol\sigma$ and $\boldsymbol\sigma'$ such that the assembling of the quadruple $(L,L',\boldsymbol\sigma,\boldsymbol\sigma')$ gives the tight map $\mathbf{m}$ we are looking for.
 This ends the proof of Proposition~\ref{prop:generalbij}.

-\begin{rem} It might seem a priori more direct to attempt to enumerate the quadruples $(L,L',\boldsymbol\sigma,\boldsymbol\sigma')$.
+\begin{remark} It might seem more direct to attempt to enumerate the quadruples $(L,L',\boldsymbol\sigma,\boldsymbol\sigma')$.
 But, since the paths $L$ and $L'$ have a height variation depending on the separating girth $s$, this leads to an expression involving a sum over $s$.
-The trick of ``recombining'' $L$ and $L'$ into a two-face map allows to circumvent this issue. \end{rem}
+The trick of ``recombining'' $L$ and $L'$ into a two-face map allows to circumvent this issue. \end{remark}